sonugiri1043/DDIS-Designing-Data-Intensive-App-Notes/README.md

 However, most practical systems have unbounded network delays and process pauses, and so it cannot guarantee atomicity.
 This difficulty in coming up with a perfect failure detector is why 2PC continues to be used today.

+## Distributed Transactions in Practice
+Distributed transactions carry a _heavy performance penalty due the disk forcing in 2PC required for crash recovery and additional network round-trips_.

+There are two types of distributed transaction which often get conflated:
+* Database-internal distributed transactions: Transactions performed by a distributed database that spans multiple replicas or partitions.
+VoltDB and MySQL Cluster's NDB storage engine support such transactions.
+Here, all the nodes participating in the transaction are running the same database software.
+* Heterogenous distributed transactions: Here, the participants are two or more different technologies.
+For example, we could have two databases from different vendors, or even non-database systems such as message brokers.
+Although the systems may be entirely different under the hood, a distributed transaction has to ensure atomic commit across these systems.

+### XA Transactions
+XA (X/Open XA for eXtended Architecture) is a standard for implementing two-phase commit across heterogeneous technologies.
+Supported by many traditional relational databases (PostgreSQL, MySQL, DB2, SQL Server, and Oracle) and message brokers (ActiveMQ, HornetQ, MSQMQ, and IBM MQ).

+XA is a C API for interacting with a transaction coordinator, but bindings for the API exist in other languages.

+### Holding locks while in doubt
+The problem with locking is that database transactions usually take a row-level exclusive lock on any rows they modify, to prevent dirty writes.
+While those locks are held, no other transaction can modify those rows.

+When a coordinator fails, orphaned in-doubt transactions do ocurr, and the only way out is for an administrator to manually decide whether to commit or roll back the transaction

+If we're using a two-phase commit protocol and the coordinator crashes, the locks will be held until the coordinator is restarted.
+No other transaction can modify these rows while the locks are held.
+The impact of this is that it can lead to large parts of your **application being unavailable**: If other transactions want to access the rows held by an in-doubt transaction, they will be blocked until the transaction is resolved.

+# Fault-Tolerant Consensus
+One or more nodes may propose values, and the consensus algorithm decides on those values.

+Consensus algorithm must satisfy the following properties:
+* Uniform agreement: No two nodes decide differently.
+* Integrity: No node decides twice.
+* Validity: If a node decides the value v, then v was proposed by some node.
+* Termination: Every node that does not crash eventually decides some value.

+If you don't care about fault tolerance, then satisfying the first three properties is easy: you can just hardcode one node to be the "dictator" and let that node make all of the decisions.
+The termination property formalises the idea of fault tolerance.
+Even if some nodes fail, the other nodes must still reach a decision.
+Termination is a liveness property, whereas the other three are safety properties.

+## Consensus algorithms and total order broadcast
+**The best-known fault-tolerant consensus algorithms are Viewstamped Replication (VSR), Paxos, Raft and Zab.**

+Total order broadcast requires messages to be delivered exactly once, in the same order, to all nodes.
+So total order broadcast is equivalent to repeated rounds of consensus:
+* Due to agreement property, all nodes decide to deliver the same messages in the same order.
+* Due to integrity, messages are not duplicated.
+* Due to validity, messages are not corrupted.
+* Due to termination, messages are not lost.

+Viewstamped Replication, Raft, and Zab implement total order broadcast directly, because that is more efficient than doing repeated rounds of one-value-at-a-time consensus.
+In the case of Paxos, this optimization is known as Multi-Paxos.

+## Single-leader replication and consensus
+All of the consensus protocols dicussed so far internally use a leader, but they don't guarantee that the lader is unique.
+Protocols define an _epoch number_ (_ballot number_ in Paxos, _view number_ in Viewstamped Replication, and _term number_ in Raft).
+Within each epoch, the leader is unique.

+Every time the current leader is thought to be dead, a vote is started among the nodes to elect a new leader.
+This election is given an incremented epoch number, and thus epoch numbers are totally ordered and monotonically increasing.
+If there is a conflic, the leader with the higher epoch number prevails.

+A node cannot trust its own judgement.
+It must collect votes from a quorum of nodes.
+For every decision that a leader wants to make, it must send the proposed value to the other nodes and wait for a quorum of nodes to respond in favor of the proposal.
+There are two rounds of voting, once to choose a leader, and second time to vote on a leader's proposal.
+The quorums for those two votes must overlap.

+The biggest difference with 2PC, is that 2PC requires a "yes" vote for every participant.
+The benefits of consensus come at a cost.
+The process by which nodes vote on proposals before they are decided is kind of synchronous replication.

+Consensus always require a strict majority to operate.
+Most consensus algorithms assume a fixed set of nodes that participate in voting, which means that you can't just add or remove nodes in the cluster. _Dynamic membership_ extensions are much less well understood than static membership algorithms.

+Consensus systems rely on timeouts to detect failed nodes.
+In geographically distributed systems, it often happens that a node falsely believes the leader to have failed due to a network issue.
+This implies frequest leader elecctions resulting in terrible performance, spending more time choosing a leader than doing any useful work.

+# Membership and coordination services
+ZooKeeper or etcd are often described as "distributed key-value stores" or "coordination and configuration services".

+They are _designed to hold small amounts of data that can fit entirely in memory_, you wouldn't want to store all of your application's data here.
+Data is replicated across all the nodes using a fault-tolerant total order broadcast algorithm.

+ZooKeeper is modeled after Google's Chubby lock service and it provides some useful features:
+* Linearizable atomic operations: Usuing an atomic compare-and-set operation, you can implement a lock.
+* Total ordering of operations: When some resource is protected by a lock or lease, you need a fencing token to prevent clients from conflicting with each other in the case of a process pause.
+The fencing token is some number that monotonically increases every time the lock is acquired.
+* Failure detection: Clients maintain a long-lived session on ZooKeeper servers.
+When a ZooKeeper node fails, the session remains active.
+When ZooKeeper declares the session to be dead all locks held are automatically released.
+* Change notifications: Not only can one client read locks and values, it can also watch them for changes.
+ZooKeeper is super useful for distributed coordination.

+ZooKeeper/Chubby model works well when you have several instances of a process or service, and one of them needs to be chosen as a leader or primary.
+If the leader fails, one of the other nodes should take over.
+This is useful for single-leader databases and for job schedulers and similar stateful systems.

+ZooKeeper runs on a fixed number of nodes, and performs its majority votes among those nodes while supporting a potentially large number of clients.

+The kind of _data managed by ZooKeeper is quite slow-changing_ like "the node running on 10.1.1.23 is the leader for partition 7".
+It is not intended for storing the runtime state of the application.
+If application state needs to be replicated there are other tools (like Apache BookKeeper).

+ZooKeeper, etcd, and Consul are also often used for **service discovery**, find out which IP address you need to connect to in order to reach a particular service.
+In cloud environments, it is common for virtual machines to continually come an go, you often don't know the IP addresses of your services ahead of time.
+Your services when they start up they register their network endpoints ina service registry, where they can then be found by other services.

+ZooKeeper and friends can be seen as part of a long history of research into membership services, determining which nodes are currently active and live members of a cluster.

 ---

 Summarised from DDIS:https://github.com/Yang-Yanxiang/Designing-Data-Intensive-Applications